 In April 2007, the United States Department of Education enacted regulations for an alternate assessment based on modified achievement standards.
 In response to the federal regulations, CDE is developing an alternate assessment of the California content standards based on modified achievement standards for children with an IEP who meet the eligibility criteria adopted by the State Board of Education.
 The new test, the CMA, includes assessments for English–language arts, mathematics, and science.
 Eligible students may take either the CST or the CMA in a subject area.
 For example, a fifth grade student may take the CST for English–language arts and take the CMA for mathematics and science.
-In 2009, the CMA was administered to eligible students in grades three through eight.
-CMA tests for additional grades will be included as they are developed.
+In 2010, the CMA was administered to eligible students in grades three through eleven for specific subjects and grades.
+CMA tests for additional subjects and/or grades will be included as they are developed.

 - California Standards Tests

 - California Modified Assessment — Grades three through eleven

 - California Alternate Performance Assessment